Designing high-fidelity two-qubit gates between fluxonium qubits: Abstract

 \section{Abstract}

 We take a bottom-up, first-principles approach to design a two-qubit gate between fluxonium qubits for minimal error, speed, and control simplicity.
-Our proposed architecture consists of two fluxoniums coupled via a linear resonator.
-Using a linear coupler introduces the possibility of material optimization for suppressing its loss, enables efficient driving of state-selective transitions through its large charge zero point fluctuation, reduces sensitivity to junction aging, and partially mitigates coherent coupling to two-level systems.
+Our proposed architecture consists of two fluxoniums coupled via a resonator.
+Using a simple linear coupler has many practical benefits, including the possibility of material optimization for suppressing loss, reducing fabrication complexity, and increasing yield by circumventing the need for Josephson junctions.
 Crucially, a resonator-as-coupler approach also suggests a clear path to increased connectivity between fluxonium qubits, by reducing capacitive loading when the coupler has a high impedance.
 After performing analytic and numeric analyses of the circuit Hamiltonian and gate dynamics, we tune circuit parameters to destructively interfere sources of coherent error, revealing an efficient, fourth-order scaling of coherent error with gate duration.
 For component properties from the literature, we predict an open-system average CZ gate infidelity of $1.86 \times 10^{-4}$ in 70ns.